jamesryanwilco/FoodMood/docs/ANALYTICS_SETUP.md

 # 📈 Analytics Integration Guide

-This document outlines the analytics setup implemented in the FoodMood app using Segment.
+This document outlines the analytics setup implemented in the FoodMood app using Segment, with Mixpanel as the primary analytics destination.

 ## 1. Overview

-To provide flexible and powerful analytics without tightly coupling the app to a single service like Google Analytics, we've integrated **Segment**.
-Segment acts as a central hub for collecting user data.
-You write tracking code once, and then you can send that data to hundreds of tools (including Google Analytics, Mixpanel, etc.) by flipping a switch in the Segment web dashboard—no new app releases required.
+To provide flexible and powerful analytics, we use **Segment** as a central hub (Customer Data Platform).
+The app sends tracking data once to Segment's servers.
+From there, we can control where the data is sent without needing to release new app versions.

+Our primary analytics destination is **Mixpanel**, which provides reliable, real-time event tracking and user behavior analysis.

+## 2. Recommended Destination: Mixpanel

+**Mixpanel is our confirmed and recommended analytics tool.**

+*   **Reliable Real-Time Data:** Events from the app appear in Mixpanel's "Live View" within seconds, which is essential for testing and debugging.
+*   **Works with Cloud-Mode:** It integrates seamlessly with our current Segment setup (Cloud-Mode), where the app sends data to Segment's servers first.
+*   **No Extra App Code:** No additional SDKs or configuration are needed in the app itself.
+The connection is managed entirely within the Segment dashboard.

-## 2. Core Components
+## 3. Core App Components

-The analytics integration consists of two main parts:
+The analytics integration within the app itself consists of two main parts:

--   **Segment SDK (`@segment/analytics-react-native`)**: The official library for sending data to Segment from a React Native application.
+*   **Segment SDK (`@segment/analytics-react-native`)**: The official library for sending data to Segment from a React Native application.
--   **Analytics Service (`src/services/AnalyticsService.js`)**: A custom module created to centralize all analytics-related code.
+*   **Analytics Service (`src/services/AnalyticsService.js`)**: A custom module created to centralize all analytics-related code.
 This service wraps the Segment SDK and provides simple, reusable functions for tracking events, identifying users, and tracking screen views.

-## 3. How It Works

-### Initialization

--   Segment is initialized once when the app first launches in **`App.js`**.
--   The configuration, including your **Segment Write Key**, is managed in `src/services/AnalyticsService.js`.
-The `trackAppLifecycleEvents: true` option is enabled to automatically capture key events like "Application Opened," "Application Installed," and "Application Updated."

-### Automatic Screen Tracking

--   To automatically track every screen a user visits, the `<NavigationContainer>` in **`App.js`** is monitored.
--   The `onStateChange` event fires whenever the user navigates, and the `analyticsScreen()` function is called with the new screen's name.

-### Custom Event Tracking

-We have implemented tracking for key user actions to provide insight into feature engagement:

-1.  **`Check-In Started`**
-    -   **File**: `src/screens/CheckInScreen.js`
-    -   **Trigger**: Fired when a user presses the button to start a new meal check-in.

-2.  **`Check-In Completed`**
-    -   **File**: `src/screens/checkin/Phase2_Step2_GoalScreen.js`
-    -   **Trigger**: Fired when a user successfully completes the final step of a post-meal reflection.
-    -   **Properties**: Includes the `entryId` to link the event to a specific meal.

-### User Identification

--   **File**: `src/screens/onboarding/OnboardingScreen.js`
--   **Trigger**: A unique, anonymous user ID is generated and sent to Segment via an `identify()` call when a user completes the onboarding flow.
--   This ensures that all subsequent events are tied to the same user profile, allowing you to analyze user journeys over time.

 ## 4. How to Use and Extend

--   **Adding New Events**: To track a new event, import the `trackEvent` function from the analytics service and call it:
+*   **Adding New Events**: To track a new event, import the `trackEvent` function from the analytics service and call it anywhere in the app:
     ```javascript
     import { trackEvent } from '../services/AnalyticsService';

     // ... later in your component
     trackEvent('Your Event Name', { customProperty: 'value' });
     ```
--   **Viewing Data**: Log in to your Segment account to see a live stream of events in the "Debugger" tab.
-From the "Destinations" tab, you can connect your Segment source to Google Analytics or other tools to begin analysis.
+*   **Viewing Data**: Log in to your **Mixpanel** project and use the **Events** or **Live View** reports to see a real-time stream of data from the app.

+---

+## Appendix: Google Analytics 4 (Cloud-Mode) - Lessons Learned

+We initially attempted to use the **Google Analytics 4 (Actions)** destination in **Cloud-Mode**.
+While Segment reported that events were "delivered," they never appeared in any GA4 reports (including `DebugView` and standard reports after a 24-hour wait).

+### Root Cause

+The issue is a fundamental limitation in how Google Analytics processes data for **mobile app streams**.

+*   Our Cloud-Mode setup sends data from Segment's servers to Google's servers (a server-to-server request).
+*   Google's backend identifies that the data is for a mobile app stream but is not coming directly from a recognized mobile device with a native Firebase SDK instance.
+*   As a result, Google's servers accept the request (leading to a "Delivered" status in Segment) but then **silently discard the event** because it fails this validation check.

+The **GA4 `DebugView` does not display server-to-server events**, which made this issue very difficult to diagnose.

+### Conclusion

+To successfully send data to a GA4 mobile stream, a **Device-Mode** implementation is required.
+This involves installing the native Firebase SDK in the app, which was a step we chose to avoid in favor of the simpler, more flexible integration with Mixpanel.